 What about you and me?”

-I can hear how the verses would lead us there but the song probably won’t get completed.
-I can see the band now performing it a beach bar, that will have to do.
+I can see the band performing it right now in a Caribbean beach bar.
 It’s a feel good summer anthem.

-I’ll certainly get it into an upcoming talk though, mentioning its apocryphal nature to make a point about the often random origins of inspiration, and how those starting points don’t have to have academic legitimacy.
-To demand so would block all sorts of creative ventures like the Dyson hoover for example.
-Did you see what I did there?
-I really shouldn’t drink coffee at 5 o’clock in the morning.
+I’ll certainly get it into an upcoming talk, mentioning its apocryphal nature to make a point about the often random origins of inspiration, and how those starting points don’t have to have academic legitimacy.
+To demand so would block all sorts of creative ventures.

-Back to Twain.
-Should we meet at a party over Christmas, no doubt I’ll slip his apocryphal quote into the conversation we’re bound to have about the commercialisation of public rituals.
+Should we meet at a post-lockdown party, no doubt I’ll slip Twain’s apocryphal quote into the conversation we’re bound to have about how kindness kept us alive.
 I just like using the word apocryphal, to be honest.

-Should there be any eavesdroppers on that conversation it’s likely they’ll chip in with, “Ah, but do you know the FULL quote?
+If there are any eavesdroppers on that conversation it’s likely they’ll chip in with, “Ah, but do you know the FULL quote?
 Do you mind if I join you?
 It’s generally accepted that Bovee himself said, ‘Kindness is the language that the deaf can hear, the blind can see and the dumb can speak.
 Even fools can master it’.
-We should tweet it to Trump shouldn’t we?
-Oh I’m so sorry, politics at a party.
-Isn’t it wonderful about the Labour landslide though?
-Do you know either of the hosts, I came with a friend.
+Do you know either of the hosts?
+I came with a friend.
 Are you musicians?
 I’m tone deaf, not a rhythmic bone in my body, my ex-wife was a concert pianist.
 I often think we might have stayed together if only…”

-This will be a test of our kindness.
+This will be another test of our kindness.
 I wish us luck, and I’m confident we’ll pass with flying colours.